Loading

 To teach Israel how to approach a holy God — through , purity, and worship

-Most people skip Leviticus.
-That's a mistake.
-If Exodus asks 'how does God rescue His people?'
-Leviticus asks 'okay but now what?' — God just moved in, and living with a holy God requires a completely different way of life.
-The sacrificial system, priestly regulations, purity laws, the Day of : every regulation points to the same reality.
-God is holy, sin is serious, and He's making a way for unholy people to come close.
+Leviticus is often overlooked, but it addresses a crucial question.
+If Exodus asks 'How does God rescue His people?' then Leviticus asks 'Now that God dwells among them, how should they live?'
+Living in the presence of a holy God requires a fundamentally different way of life.
+The sacrificial system, priestly regulations, purity laws, and the Day of all point to the same reality: God is holy, sin is serious, and He is making a way for sinful people to draw near.